How is Gaucher Disease Treated?

 If you or a loved one has Gaucher disease type 1 (pronounced go-SHAY), the good news is that the disease is treatable.
-Treatment can also address some of the symptoms of Gaucher disease type 3, but not the neurological (brain stem) symptoms.
-Current options include enzyme replacement therapy (ERT) and substrate reduction therapy (SRT).
+Treatment can address some of the symptoms of Gaucher disease type 3, but not the neurological (brain stem) symptoms.
+Current Gaucher disease treatment options include enzyme replacement therapy (ERT) and substrate reduction therapy (SRT).

 Enzyme Replacement Therapy (ERT)